CS-DS-125/125book/py4e_rst/01-intro.rst

 **Exercise 8: Explain each of the following using an example of a human
 capability: (1) Central processing unit, (2) Main Memory, (3) Secondary Memory, (4) Input Device, and (5) Output Device.
-For example, “What is the human equivalent to a Central Processing Unit”?**
+For example, "What is the human equivalent to a Central Processing Unit"?**

-**Exercise 9: How do you fix a “Syntax Error”?**
+**Exercise 9: How do you fix a "Syntax Error"?**

 ..
 [1]
    http://xkcd.com/231/